Many parents look at discipline as a HARSH thing - a 'solemn office', when it is truly nothing more than guiding a child to see that:

 How do you do that?

-1- Keep up your relationship with them.
-(People don't care how much you know until they know how much you care)
+1- Keep up a good relationship with them.
+(No one cares how much you know until they know how much you care)

 2- Be a GOOD EXAMPLE.
-Show you don't mind 'getting your hands dirty' to help (Your example will speak VOLUMES!
+Show you don't mind 'getting your hands dirty' to help, too (Your example will speak VOLUMES!
 If it's a chore, get in there and act like it's FUN.
-You may be pretending at first, but it WILL be if you're doing it together.
+You may be pretending at first, but it WILL be fun if you're doing it together.
 Think of Mike Rowe from the show 'Dirty Jobs'!)

-3- When you've shown them HOW to do a job the first time, then let them show you they can do it!
+3- Once you've shown them HOW to do a job the first time, then let them show you they can do it!

 HOLD A HIGH VIEW OF YOUR CHILDREN.
 Not what you see, but what you KNOW them to be capable of.